timescale/docs/about/release-notes/index.md

 keywords: [upgrades, updates, releases]
 ---

-# Timescale release notes
+# TimescaleDB release notes

-This page contains release notes for Timescale&nbsp;2.10.0 and newer.
+This page contains release notes for TimescaleDB&nbsp;2.10.0 and newer.
 For release notes for older versions, see the
 [past releases section][past-relnotes].